MatthewZMD/.emacs.d/README.md

 -   *"Actually I understated how much I liked reading through your config&#x2026; What makes me excited about this config is the readability and possibility of extending in a similar way."* &#x2013; from [u/Orgmonics](https://www.reddit.com/r/emacs/comments/eewwyh/officially_introducing_memacs/fc5x1lz?utm_source=share&utm_medium=web2x&context=3)
 -   *"I have to say Matt's setup has the best clarity of all emacs setups I have ever tried.
 It's really a good template to develop your own emacs config.
 Thanks again&#x2026;"* &#x2013; from [u/fqye](https://www.reddit.com/r/emacs/comments/eewwyh/officially_introducing_memacs/fbxk831?utm_source=share&utm_medium=web2x&context=3)
--   *"thanks for the fantastic emacs setup, I love emacs, but trying to get lsp working right was killing me, yours worked out of the box and all I had to do was add some bindings, it's really a time saver"* &#x2013; from [ahonnecke](https://github.com/MatthewZMD/.emacs.d/issues/48#issuecomment-877827124)
+-   *"Thanks for the fantastic emacs setup, I love emacs, but trying to get lsp working right was killing me, yours worked out of the box and all I had to do was add some bindings, it's really a time saver"* &#x2013; from [ahonnecke](https://github.com/MatthewZMD/.emacs.d/issues/48#issuecomment-877827124)
 -   *"Thank you for helping a guy out and for sharing this.
 I hope this evolves to be into something really big."* &#x2013; from [d3v-S](https://github.com/MatthewZMD/.emacs.d/issues/38#issuecomment-706657288)
 -   and more&#x2026; Love you guys! ❤️❤️

-<a id="org1b8c9ad"></a>
+<a id="org03a69ed"></a>

 ## About README

 This README is originated from `init.org` that is generated using `M-x org-gfm-export-to-markdown`.
 Every block of code is generated through this function - it exports sections of code from the `elisp/` directory.
 You will not see their presence in `init.org`.
 This not only enables a cleaner organization but also significantly improves Emacs start-up time than the traditional *everything in an org file* approach.

-<a id="org7a83be6"></a>
+<a id="org1a3a6e8"></a>

 ## Installation